BostonBrooks/Spaghetti-Graveyard-UI/README.md

 # Spaghetti-Graveyard-UI
-This repository contains experimental code the will inform the user interface of the final project I used this repo as a usb drive to share files between my workstation and my laptop
+This repository contains experimental code the will inform the user interface of the final project.
+I used this repo as a usb drive to share files between my workstation and my laptop.

 Spaghetti Graveyard Zero will be the third iteration of a project I started around the year 2018.
 The project is an action RPG game that quizes you on mathematics skills (numeracy).